ssvlabs/SIPs/sips/cluster_consensus.md

 ### Stopping Runs

 Previously we have letted new validator duties stop the run for the previous duty.
 For a cluster this is not a good idea and instead we will count on a tuned `CutOffRound` per duty to stop the instance.

+### Omitting Partial Signatures

+If in post-consensus stage for attestation duty, the duty's slot is lower than a validator's `ClusterShare's` `highestAttestingSlot`, the `ClusterRunner` will omit the post-consesnus message for this validator.

 #### Sync Committee
 `CutOffRound = 4  \\ one slot`